 Quality of life is important in a community.
 To ensure residents can have comfort in a safe and caring community, a number of programs have been implemented by council.
-In addition to these programs, they also annually recognize a Citizen of the Year, as nominated by residents, and award scholarships to students entering a post secondary education program.
+In addition to these programs, a Citizen of the Year is recognized annually, as nominated by residents, and scholarships awarded to students entering a post secondary education program.

 Bylaws are enforced by Community Peace Officer Anna Mast.
 Part of this job is to “keep the peace” between neighbours, by ensuring the Unsightly Property, Dog Control and Noise bylaws are being followed.
 Monitoring speed on County roads and enforcing other bylaws and provincial laws is also part of the job.
 A summary report of 2012 activities may be of interest or the commonly referenced bylaws can be viewed in the Bylaw Library.

 As an enhanced level of policing, an RCMP officer is provided to and funded by Cypress County.
 The intent is to encourage compliance in all areas of public safety through a balanced approach of education, assistance and enforcement.

 Family and Community Support Services (FCSS) are locally driven preventative social initiatives that enhance the well being of children, families, individuals and communities.
 We partner with a number of local agencies to provide counseling and skill building to students, adults and families.
 This includes McMan Youth, Family & Community Services, Medicine Hat Family Services, and the family school liaison workers in the Prairie Rose School Division.

 The Cypress View Foundation provides supportive social housing for low to moderate-income seniors.
 The County, the Town of Redcliff and the City of Medicine Hat operate this non-profit organization to provide affordable senior housing and corresponding services, for those in greatest need, in an efficient, effective and caring manner.